tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 * **Amniotic fluid emboli.** Amniotic fluid emboli are caused by amniotic fluid that has leaked into the arteries.
 * **Septic emboli.** Septic emboli originate from a bacterial invasion of the thrombus.

-# Pathophysiology of Pulmonary Embolism.
+# Pathophysiology of Pulmonary Embolism

-(The material in this section was adapted from this source: https://www.merckmanuals.com/professional/pulmonary-disorders/pulmonary-embolism-pe/pulmonary-embolism-pe) When a DVT forms, clots can dislodge and travel through the right side of the heart and become lodged in the pulmonary vasculature.
+(The material in this section was adapted from this source: https://www.merckmanuals.com/professional/pulmonary-disorders/pulmonary-embolism-pe/pulmonary-embolism-pe)

+When a DVT forms, clots can dislodge and travel through the right side of the heart and become lodged in the pulmonary vasculature.
 A PE can cause partial or complete occlusion of one or more of the pulmonary vessels.
 Small to moderate emboli can spontaneously resolve, but additional emboli can expand the blockage.

 A large emboli with significant occulsion is a life-threatening medical emergency, leading to the following physiologic effects:
 * **Tachypnea** from reflex increase in ventilation.
 * **Hypoxemia** due to ventilation/perfusion (V/Q) mismatch.
 * **Low mixed venous oxygen content** as a result of low cardiac output.